Tororoi/pixel-vee/README.md

 ### Key Features to be added

-- Palette
 - Selection Tool
-- Move Tool: move selection
 - Dedicated Mobile/ Tablet UI
 - Link Tool: Link vectors end to end to make unified adjustable curves.
 All cubic curve vectors on selected layer will have control points interactable.
 - Menu dropdown for functionality that is used less frequently.
 Windows for canvas size for example do not need to be on screen at all times.

 ### Stretch Features to be added

-- Ability to import a custom background image for reference (_in progress_): resize and move image freely
+- Ability to resize background image
 - Dithered Gradient Tool
 - Dithered Brush tool
 - Custom stamp brush